 Pair programming is believed to be an agile software development technique where two people write code together on a single machine.
 It is automatically a very collaborative and learning experience.
 There is a lot of communication between the pair as they need to plan and discuss the code on the fly.

 If you have not paired then you must try it once to know what it really feels like.
 Basically, imagine you are writing a single line of code and another software engineer is beside you thinking and guiding you through why and how for that line of code.
 It is a great activity for a pair of software engineers.

 Styles of pair programming #

 There are multiple styles of pair programming, I think the most popular one is “Driver and Navigator”.
 I have done this style of pair programming with my seniors as well as software engineers less experienced than me.
 Below is a quick rundown of the styles.

-- Driver and Navigator: Driver is on the keyboard, writes the code focused on the tiny goal at hand while the navigator reviews code on-the-go and keeps an eye on the bigger picture.
-Driver and Navigator switch roles in a defined amount of time like every 30 minutes.
+- Driver and Navigator: The driver is on the keyboard, writes the code focused on the tiny goal at hand while the navigator reviews code on-the-go and keeps an eye on the bigger picture.
+The driver and Navigator switch roles in a defined amount of time like every 30 minutes.

 - Ping Pong: Software Engineer A writes a falling test, Software Engineer B write the implementation to make it pass.
 And the cycle goes on, it is great for Test Driven Development (TDD).

 You can read about more styles of programming in this amazing blog post on Martin Fowler’s website and Stackify.

 The benefits #

 Software engineering is a team sport.
 Same as while playing sports, even in software engineering if one member of the team is injured or not performing well the whole team comes together to help that member.
 In this particular case, we are more interested in the pair working together well to come to a better solution than one person doing it.
 With that in mind, let’s jump into the benefits of doing pair programming that your team should know about.